gnairooze/pdf-utility/code/PdfUtility/README.md

 - Supports error handling for individual images
 - Orders images alphabetically by filename

+### Extract Operation
+- Extracts images embedded in a PDF file
+- Currently supports JPEG images
+- Creates a new directory for extracted images if it doesn't exist
+- Images are saved with sequential numbering (Image0.jpeg, Image1.jpeg, etc.)
+- Provides feedback on the number of images extracted

 ## Notes

-- Only JPG files are supported for the merge operation
+- For merge operation: Only JPG files are supported
+- For extract operation: Currently supports JPEG images only
 - The application will skip any images that cannot be processed
-- The output PDF will be created even if some images fail to process
+- The output will be created even if some images fail to process
+- For extract operation, the output directory will be created if it doesn't exist

+## Dependencies

+- PdfSharp (Version 6.1.1) - Used for PDF manipulation and image extraction